 If you’ve been depressed for a while and you want to try it, make sure you take it real slow.
 Start with Apathy or Tension, peel it back a bit and see what other emotions arise.
 Whatever arises, whether it’s Fear or Anger or Shame or anything else, go there, lean into it.
 If you need to throw your phone, aim it at a cushion, you might need it later.
 If you need to scream – scream, if you need to growl – growl, if you needed to cry – by all means, cry.
 Make sure you’re in a safe space where you can allow yourself to let go and give yourself all the time you need.
 You might need a blanket to wrap yourself up in, some water to drink, and a box of tissues.
 It can be intense, but it usually doesn’t last very long.
 And it feels amazing afterwards – like a great weight has been lifted off your shoulders.

 The emotions will come back.
-They are our birthright, or most defining human trait and carry a lot of hidden wisdom in them.
+They are our birthright, or most defining human trait and they carry a lot of hidden wisdom in them.
 You’ll need to come back to Wuju again and again, lean into whatever is going on, feel it, let it go, and then do it all over again.
 It’ll get easier over time and there will be less to work through, but I suspect it will never fully go away.
 I wouldn’t want to live without the richness of my emotions even if I have to “manage” them for the rest of my life, and I suspect the same might be true for you too.